Frequently asked

 How do I change the model?

-Use gno models use preset then gno models pull to download, or switch presets directly in the web UI.
+Use `gno models use <preset>` then `gno models pull` to download, or switch presets directly in the Web UI.
+GNO validates cached GGUF files before loading them and reports intercepted/non-model downloads clearly.
 Presets are slim-tuned, slim, balanced, or quality.
 You can also offload inference to a remote GPU server on your network via HTTP backends.

 What is the fine-tuned model?